dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 });
 ```

-Update `body.js` to fetch slangs from the Slangs collection rather than an a static array.
+Update `body.js` to fetch slangs from the Slangs collection rather than a static array.

 _imports/ui/body.js_